bmcglauser/bookmooch-go/README.md

 - Developer: Matthew Hurst - [GitHub profile](https://www.github.com/Matt-Hurst)

 *bug notes:*
-- The user registration feature is only accessible with an app-key from Bookmooch, and they have not responded to my inqueries, so at the moment it is unavailable.
+- The user registration feature is only accessible with an app-key from Bookmooch, and they have not responded to my inqueries, so at the moment the feature is unavailable.
 - Since implementing authentication with JWT, the routing of the User Home button is failing.
 Fixes soon to follow.